log0div0/testo/docs/tutorials/07 - ping/README.md

 ## What you're going to learn

-In this guide you're going to learn:
+In this tutorial you're going to learn:

 1. How to operate multiple virtual machines in a single test.
 2. `plug/unplug nic` actions.